Adesanya beats Vettori to defend title at UFC 263

 Adesanya (21-1) kept out of reach from Vettori’s powerful punches most of the night and used his feet effectively, keeping the Italian fighter off balance.

-Adesanya won 50-45 on all three judges’ scorecards in the second full-capacity UFC event without coronavirus-related restrictions.
+Adesanya won 50-45 on all three judges’ scorecards in the third full-capacity UFC event without coronavirus-related restrictions.

 Adesanya lost to light heavyweight champion Jan Blachowicz in his last fight while trying to add a second title belt, but remains undefeated as a middleweight.